Ten Worst Foods For Prostate Health

 3) Caffeine

 The problem with caffeine is similar to that of alcohol.
-They both have diuretic properties and increase the urinary volume.
+They both have diuretic properties and increase urinary volume.

 Moreover, caffeine is an irritant of the urinary tract and causes additional symptoms that alcohol does not trigger.